Aliases for HLA-DMB Gene

 GeneCards Summary for HLA-DMB Gene

 HLA-DMB (Major Histocompatibility Complex, Class II, DM Beta) is a Protein Coding gene.
-Diseases associated with HLA-DMB include hiv-1.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and GPCR Pathway.
+Diseases associated with HLA-DMB include alopecia universalis and rheumatoid arthritis.
+Among its related pathways are Immune System and GPCR Pathway.
+GO annotations related to this gene include MHC class II protein complex binding.
 An important paralog of this gene is HLA-DMA.

 UniProtKB/Swiss-Prot for HLA-DMB Gene

 Plays a critical role in catalyzing the release of class II-associated invariant chain peptide (CLIP) from newly synthesized MHC class II molecules and freeing the peptide binding site for acquisition of antigenic peptides.
 In B-cells, the interaction between HLA-DM and MHC class II molecules is regulated by HLA-DO.